 It shall be lawful to construct and maintain the railway described in the Third Schedule, with all the necessary, proper and usual works in connection therewith along the lines described in that Schedule.

-First Schedule
+First Schedule — Discontinued railway

+[s.
+3]

+[Heading amended: No. 19 of 2010 s.
+4.]

 Commencing at a point 179.118 km or thereabouts from Perth on the Bunbury-Boyanup Railway and thence proceeding in a south east by east direction for a distance of 1592.647 m or thereabouts, thence in an east south east direction for a distance of 1090.099 m or thereabouts, thence in a south east by east direction for a distance of 147.858 m or thereabouts terminating at a point 181.948 km or thereabouts on the Bunbury-Boyanup Railway and being a total length of 2.83 km or thereabouts.

-Second Schedule
+Second Schedule — Railway land

+[s.
+3]

+[Heading amended: No. 19 of 2010 s.
+4.]

 That portion of land commencing at a point 179.118 km from Perth and terminating at a point 181.841 km from Perth and being more particularly delineated and coloured yellow on CE.
 Plan 66142.

-Third Schedule
+Third Schedule — Line of Bunbury-Boyanup Railway

+[s.
+6]

+[Heading amended: No. 19 of 2010 s.
+4.]

 (a) Commencing at a point being 176.988 km or thereabouts from Perth on the East Perth-Bunbury Railway and proceeding thence in a west south westerly direction for a distance of 83.485 m or thereabouts, thence in a south south westerly direction for a distance of 166.969 m or thereabouts, thence in a south south easterly direction for a distance of 272.583 m or thereabouts, thence in an east south easterly direction for a distance of 317.845 m or thereabouts, thence in an east by north direction for a distance of 473.751 m or thereabouts, thence in an east south easterly direction for a distance of 327.904 m or thereabouts, thence in a south south easterly direction for 959.571 m or thereabouts, thence in a south easterly direction for 520.019 m or thereabouts terminating at a point 181.948 km or thereabouts from Perth on the Bunbury-Boyanup Railway and being a total length of 3.122 km or thereabouts.

 (b) Commencing at a point being 1.943 km or thereabouts on the Railway as described above and thence proceeding in a north westerly direction for a distance of 136.794 m or thereabouts, thence in a north north easterly direction for a distance of 337.962 m or thereabouts, thence in a north east by easterly direction for a distance of 1017.91 m or thereabouts, thence in a north east by northerly direction for a distance of 249.448 m or thereabouts, thence in a north west by northerly direction for a distance of 213.238 m or thereabouts, thence in a west north westerly direction for a distance of 177.028 m or thereabouts thence in a west by south direction for a distance of 221.285 m or thereabouts terminating at a point 175.298 km from Perth on the East Perth-Bunbury Railway and being a total distance of 2.354 km or thereabouts.